Wow, your baby is going to come home soon! Are you ready?

 The changing table is most efficient nearby the crib.
 Don't put all your changing supplies under the table.
-Instead, put some in a place where you don't have to bend over to get them.
+Instead, put some in a place where they are easy to reach.
 You may want to have changing supplies in other areas of the house as well for convenience.

 You'll probably find it most convenient if your chair or rocker is also near the crib and door.
 You won't have far to go to transfer your sleeping babe, and you can make a quick getaway afterwards.